Meet the Makers – 1802 Oyster Bar

 Coffin Bay Day Tours

-You can meet Brett & Melanie and enjoy a delicious seafood lunch at 1802 Oyster Bar as well as experience the incredible Pure Coffin Bay Oysters Tour, explore Coffin Bay National Park and much more on our brand new Coffin Bay Day Tour departing Port Lincoln all year round.
+You can meet Brett & Melanie and enjoy a delicious seafood lunch at 1802 Oyster Bar.
+Also head out on the incredible Experience Coffin Bay Oysters Tour.
+Then explore Coffin Bay National Park and much more on our brand new Coffin Bay Day Tour departing Port Lincoln all year round.